-Our startup's mission is to remove communication barriers and break down information silos.
+My startup's mission is to remove communication barriers and break down information silos.
 I wanted to share my experiences (and horror stories) of why I believe the problem of collaboration is what makes or breaks a business.
-I've been lucky to have had four distinct leadership roles in fast-growing startups, all of which made it evident that leadership issues are usually not technological in nature.
+I've been lucky to have had four distinct leadership roles in fast-growing startups, all of which made it evident that leadership issues are usually not market, process, or technological in nature.
 I'll elaborate.

 Learning inter-team collaboration

 I started my career in the nineties before the dotcom bubble burst by designing a web-based B2B sales promotion catalog for a women’s lingerie manufacturer.
 The role seemed simple enough at first, but I quickly noticed how each stakeholder - the salespeople, lingerie buyers, and marketing all spoke different 'languages' i.e. had different priorities, different words for the same things, and different ways of collaborating.

 I learned a lot about the importance of customer interviews and transparent communication to avoid wasted design efforts.
 You need a detailed level of knowledge to collaborate successfully with subject matter experts.
 For example, it is not common knowledge to know how to calculate bra size, based on band length and over-the-bust measurements.
 Gaining an understanding on this level is paramount to be able to communicate with the customer.
 Little did I know, it would be the first role of many where I dealt with the same issues of communication, knowledge, and information flow between teams, companies, and specialists.